This Instant Pot pork shoulder recipe makes incredibly flavorful pulled pork that is so good you won’t believe how easy it is to make.

 - Heat the Instant Pot on Saute mode and add the cooking oil.
 When hot, sear the pork chunks on all sides until browned (about 2 mins per side).
 Remove from the pot.

 - Add the hot stock to the pot and whisk rapidly to scrap all the browned bits off the bottom.
-Add back in the pork, along with the onion, garlic, and celery.
-Sprinkle the brown sugar over the top.
+Add back in the pork, along with the onion, garlic, celery and bay leaves.

 - Secure the lid on the Instant Pot and set the valve to sealing.

-- Select the Pressure Cook button and set to 40 minutes.
-When finished, allow the pressure to release naturally for 15 minutes, then manually release.
+- Select the Pressure Cook button and set to 45 minutes.
+When finished, allow the pressure to release naturally.

 - Remove the meat and shred it, then return it to the Instant Pot to meld with the juices.
 Drain and serve as you like.